Neural graph embeddings as explicit low-rank matrix factorization for link prediction

-From our results, there is a strong signal that $\truncatelogq$ should not be considered as a good matrix for link prediction problems.
-Mainly, because all the variation in low-frequency pairs joint probabilities is flattened by the $\max(\cdot, 1)$ transformation.
-In fact, the $\sigma(\cdot)$ transformation of the $\pmi$ matrix $\sigmalogq$ yields a much better link prediction performance, since all the variance of the low-frequency pairs -- most entries in the graph co-occurrence statistics matrix -- is taken into account during the matrix factorization with the SVD.
-Therefore, smoothening \emph{negatives} should be favored to \emph{truncating} them for link prediction.
+The original NetMF algorithm truncates the contribution of node pairs with a low shifted PMI score using a \(\log [\max (1, \cdot) ]\) transformation.
+This technical choice has been done to avoid the ill-imposed decomposition of \(\lim_{x \to 0} \log x = -\infty\) entries in the matrix for pairs of nodes that never appear together in a random walk.
+However, due to the \(\log [\max (1, \cdot) ]\) transformation the contribution of low-frequency pairs to learning graph embeddings is undermined.
+In fact, applying the sigmoid function \(\sigma(\cdot)\) to the argument of \(\log\), i.e., \(\sigma (\log [ \cdot ] )\), yields a comparable (\textless1\% difference in ROC AUC score), or in some cases much better link prediction performance (7.8\% - 15.5\% improvement).
+We believe that this happens because all the variance of the low-frequency pairs -- most entries in the graph co-occurrence statistics matrix -- is taken into account during the matrix factorization with SVD.
+Therefore, we believe that \emph{smoothening} low-frequency pairs should be favored over \emph{truncating} them for link prediction.